Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/components.md

    `next`, `previous`, and `select`
 1. The way to `view` that structure

-The implementation is under-the-hood, so callers won't break if you change it later.
+The implementation for `Carousel` isn't exposed, so callers won't break if you change it later.
 If you'd like to see the full Carousel implementation, [here it is](https://gist.github.com/ryannhg/b26c0d6a5d2bfd74643e7da6543c5170).

 ### Using a Carousel Component